Why does Chocolate Turn White?

 TWO TYPES OF COCOA BUTTER BLOOM

-The white color is because the cocoa butter is separating from the cocoa fiber over time and causing "fat bloom" which is a whitish or gray swirl in the chocolate.
+The chocolate turned white because the cocoa butter is separating from the cocoa fiber over time and causing "fat bloom" which is a whitish or gray swirl in the chocolate.
 If the white is also rough to touch it is sugar crystals and this is called "sugar bloom" and will be white with rough little crystals.
 Cocoa beans are typically 1:1 ratio of cocoa butter to cocoa fiber.
 The cocoa butter is the natural fat and is whitish color while the cocoa fiber is the brown chocolate color.

 FAT BLOOM